eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 # The Main Loop

-- For each card schedule today:
+The main loop of the algorithm is:

-	- Show the user the question (the front of the card).
+1. For each card due today:
-	- User mentally recalls the answer
+  1. Show the user the question.
-	- User flips the card.
+  1. They mentally recall the answer, and flip the card.
-	- User rates their answer by giving it a grade.
+  1. The user rates their recall performance on the card.
-	- The system updates the card's stability and difficulty.
-It calculates the next review interval, and schedules the card for that day.
+  1. The algorithm updates the card's stability and difficulty values, calculates the next review interval, and schedules the card for that day.

-When a user reviews a flashcard, they are shown a question, mentally recall the answer, flip the card, and rate their recall performance.
-This rating is called the **grade**, and it's one of:
+The user's self-rating of recall performance is called the  **grade**, and it's one of:

-- 1: forgot the answer ("forgot").
+- 1 = forgot the answer ("forgot").
-- 2: recalled the answer, but it was hard ("hard")
+- 2 = recalled the answer, but it was hard ("hard")
-- 3: recalled the answer ("good")
+- 3 = recalled the answer ("good")
-- 4: recalled the answer, and it was easy ("easy")
+- 4 = recalled the answer, and it was easy ("easy")

 ```rust
 #[derive(Clone, Copy, PartialEq, Debug)]